nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 ## **Function of The Subsystem**
 - Take ducks and pedestals from the comsumption susbsytem to their proper storage locations via a conveyor belt and flipper.
 - Actively sort pedestals while passively sorting ducks.
+- Objects will be passed from the consumption subsystem to the sorting subsystem.
+The sorting subsystem will then send the ducks to the duck storage and delivery subsystem while sending the pedestals to the pedestal storage and delivery subsystem.
+- The motor driver for the DC motor will be controlled via the low-level controller subsystem.
+- The driver for the servo motor is a part of the duck storage and delivery subsystem which will be controlled by the low-level controller subsystem.

 ## **Constraints**